holidayextras/holidayextras.github.com/_jobs/full-stack-data-engineer.md

 &#10004; Significant software engineering experience
 &#10004; Deep knowledge of one mainstream programming language (C#, Python, Java, Ruby, R)
 &#10004; Deep familiarity with Javascript and at least one JS framework (Angular, Ember, Om, React)
-&#10004; Experience with and structured, standardised use of JSON API
+&#10004; Experience with JSON API including structure and standards
 &#10004; Interest in or experience with functional programming (Clojure, Scala, Haskell, OCaml)
 &#10004; Operational experience with a Big Data platform (Hadoop/HBase, Cassandra, Spark, various Data Warehouses)
 &#10004; Familiarity with SQL